 Students are encouraged to think creatively and express their ideas through a variety of means.
 We believe all students play an active role in the learning process.

 Our Mathematics program is made up of the following areas:

 - Number and Algebra

 All students participate in mathematical investigations in class.
 Students are encouraged to ask questions, use known facts and concrete materials to explore mathematical problems.
 They communicate their ideas with both their peers and teachers.

-A sequential Mathematics program is taught throughout the Primary School and students are placed in Maths Groups that support their academic needs.
+A sequential Mathematics program is taught throughout the Primary School.

 Students explore the significance of people, groups, places and events to the development of the Australian colonies and Australia as a nation.
 Students investigate the factors that led to Federation and trace experiences of democracy and citizenship over time, including the struggles of various groups for rights and freedoms including Aboriginal and Torres Strait Islander peoples.
 Students engage with global connections through stories of various migrant groups and their contribution to Australia's economic and social development.